 For reference, most terms defined in this section are capitalized throughout the Plan.
 Other terms may be defined where they appear in this Summary Plan Description.
+All Providers and Facilities must be licensed and/or registered by the state where the services are rendered, unless exempt by federal law, and must be performing within the scope of license in order for BCI to provide benefits.
 Definitions in this Summary Plan Description shall control over any other definition or interpretation unless the context clearly indicates otherwise.

 Accidental Injury or Injury-an objectively demonstrable impairment of bodily function or damage to part of the body caused by trauma from a sudden, unforeseen external force or object, occurring at a reasonably identifiable time and place, and without a Participant's foresight or expectation, which requires medical attention at the time of the accident.
-The force may be the result of the injured party's actions but must not be intentionally self-inflicted unless caused by a medical condition or domestic violence.
+The force may be the result of the injured party's actions, but must not be intentionally self-inflicted unless caused by a medical condition or domestic violence.
 Contact with an external object must be unexpected and unintentional, or the results of force must be unexpected and sudden.